royalh23/library/README.md

 - Use of a dialog box that pops up with a form when the user clicks its associated button;
 - Use of various pseudo-classes to achieve a more accessible design.

+You can try this app live at here: https://royalh23.github.io/library/